WebAssembly/component-model/design/mvp/WIT.md

 additionally a specification of the [package format][package-format] of a WIT package suitable for distribution.

+See [Gated Features] for an explanation of 🔧.

 [IDL]: https://en.wikipedia.org/wiki/Interface_description_language
 [components]: https://github.com/webassembly/component-model
+[Gated Features]: Explainer.md#gated-features

 ## Package Names